 I should preface this post by letting you know that I’m not much of a fan of commercial protein powders.

 It’s actually really fairly easy for the average healthy person to meet their daily protein needs – even with an hour or so of exercise, special dietary needs or a totally plant based diet if you focus on eating real foods.
-Too much protein can even lead to kidney damage and other stress to your body.

 Our dietary guidelines suggest 0.8g of protein per kilogram of body weight per day.
 If you have special dietary needs through malnourishment or illness, or are an elite athlete – please make sure you seek advice from your doctor.